By Carol Stiffler

 “But we don’t have years to wait,” Ott said.

 The Pfizer, Moderna, and Johnson & Johnson vaccines are based on decades of study and rigorous testing, and were approved by the FDA for emergency use authorization.
 But the FDA’s emergency use authorization only comes after thorough and in-depth research and following careful protocol.
+Go here if you need legal assistance for Thai FDA registration.

 “It’s a tough process,” Ott said.
 “I’m really impressed that Pfizer, Moderna, and Johnson & Johnson were able to get through.
 They were so diligent.”